nuxeo/nuxeo/README.txt

 This is also known as Nuxeo WebEngine (based on Jetty).

-To build, run: "mvn package -Pjetty"
+To build, run: "mvn install -Pjetty"

 5. Nuxeo GF3 Server